 In 2018, the Happiness Research Institute conducted a global study on Happy Memories.
 The study was conducted across continents, countries, and cities.
 People of different ages and ethnicities took the survey.
 And after analyzing thousands of responses, patterns started to emerge.
 It turns out, that there is a recipe for making happy memories.
 In this article, we talk through the ingredients.
 What makes happy memories, well, happy?
 Broadly speaking, there are 8 ingredients:

 Novelty and extraordinary

-We tend to remember things that are new, different from our daily experiences.
-Memories from our trip, our first kiss, the first job, that skydive, etc. When we experience something for the first time, and when it is a pleasant experience, we tend to store those experiences as happy memories.
+We tend to remember moments that are new, and different from our daily experiences.
+Memories from our trip, our first kiss, our first job, that skydiving, etc. When we experience something for the first time, and when it is a pleasant experience, we tend to store those experiences as good memories.

 Happy memories involve us entirely.
 We don’t just remember that trip we took because it was an extraordinary experience, but we also remember it because the trip had our full attention.
 We were cut off from work and the daily grind and dedicated all our attention to the moment.
 When we are on that first date, we are so involved with our partner that the rest of the world seems to fade away.